 For example, you might pay a company to plant trees for each flight you make.
-The positive effect on the environment from those trees means your flights are effectively carbon neutral.
+The positive effect on the environment of those trees means your flights are effectively carbon-neutral.
 Many companies will provide you with a certificate demonstrating this.

 Does carbon-neutral mean that the company that's receiving the payment for the carbon-neutral costs is planting trees?

 There are many carbon offset programs, all of which aim to reduce CO2.
 Tree planting is just one example.
-Instead, you might be helping to save a rain forest, or reduce methane output.
-You might help change factory process to emit less CO2.
+Instead, you might be helping to save a rain forest or reduce methane output.
+You might help change factory processes to emit less CO2.
 Or it could go towards funding renewable energy projects like solar and wind farms.